alstampe/Capstone---NLP-project/capstone report template.md

 As a balance between corpus size and variety - and volume manageable for computation, I decided to use 41 books for my mimi-library.
 The choice of books is based on :

 - The books are all in english
-- 6 books have Norwegian origin (Ibsens pays and 2 faitytale collections)
+- 6 books have Norwegian origin (Ibsens pays and 2 fairytale collections)
 - Some of the items are plays (Ibsen, Shakespeare)
 - I have myself read all books - primarily wholly, but for some only partially,  (Shakespeares complete works, the Iliad)
 - Some authors are represented by several works (Verne, Ibsen, Dumas, Burroughs)